nasa/puma/README.md

 as well as the mechanical properties (elasticity coefficient), and the permeability of a material.

 Some examples of microstructures that have been run in the past are shown in the pictures below, together with PuMA's software architecture schematic.
+See the [publications](https://github.com/nasa/puma/blob/main/publications.md) for more information about the software and its capabilities.

 <p align="center">
   <img src="https://github.com/nasa/puma/raw/main/doc/source/puma_description.png" width="100%"></img>